Farfetch/mockingbird/README.md

 ## Features

-* Well designed and easy user interface, focusing on data manipulation
+* Minimalist and easy to use UI, focused on data manipulation
 * Definition of test scenarios with their respective data mocks
-* Easily create new data mocks using json file with a simple schema
+* Easily create new data mocks using JSON file
 * On the fly data manipulation
-* Monitor and analyse captured decoded transactions so can be analyzed properly (payload, headers, etc)
+* HTTP/HTTPS traffic inspection and analysis
-* Mocked data can be easily spotted while capturing and analyzing data
+* Easily spot mocked data while analyzing
-* Snapshot automatic generation using already made captures, just tapping one button (Record)
+* One-tap button for snapshot generation
-* Saved snapshots can be used to replay a recorded scenario easily
+* Snapshot replay (including ‘replay & pop’)

-* Real-time traffic analysis, giving good insights from data usage
+## Installation

 ### Requeriments